River 瑩瑩 Dandelion

 Full Bio:

-River 瑩瑩 Dandelion is a visionary creative writer, cultural organizer, educator, and scholar born and raised on Lenape Land (Brooklyn, NY).
-River’s poetry, organizing, and facilitation work lives at the intersections of personal and societal transformation. his body of work centers race, gender, migration, and intergenerational healing. he writes to reveal the heart of what needs to be said, and facilitates workshops where participants connect to self, lineages, and community.
+River 瑩瑩 Dandelion (he, him, keoi 佢) is a practitioner of ancestral medicine through writing, teaching, energy healing, and creating ceremony.
+River’s poetry, organizing, and facilitation work lives at the intersections of personal and societal transformation.
+His body of work centers race, gender, migration, and intergenerational healing.
+He writes to reveal the heart of what needs to be said, and facilitates workshops where participants connect to self, lineages, and community.
 River believes social change and the work towards liberation must also begin within.

-as a scholar, River’s interests include ethnic studies, Asian American history, culturally responsive education, healing justice, somatic embodiment, and collective healing from racialized trauma.
-River’s work draws from methodologies that include ethnography, oral history, and archival research. at its core, River’s work is about making research and knowledge accessible to communities who hold the expertise but have historically been marginalized and pushed out of academia.
+As a scholar, River’s interests include ethnic studies, Asian American history, culturally responsive education, healing justice, somatic embodiment, and collective healing from racialized trauma.
+River’s work draws from methodologies that include ethnography, oral history, and archival research. at its core, River’s work is about making research and knowledge accessible to communities who hold the expertise but have historically been marginalized and excluded from academic spaces.

-in 2016-2017, River was awarded the Knafel Fellowship to travel to Chinatowns in eight countries around the world, where he used oral histories and poetry to document stories of migration and resilience across the diaspora. since then, he has been invited to serve as an artist-in-residence at The Pao Arts Center and Pearl River Mart, where he curated two multimedia art exhibitions using photographs, oral histories, and archives to highlight stories of migration, displacement, and everyday resilience in Chinatowns around the world.
+In 2016-2017, River was awarded the Knafel Fellowship to travel to Chinatowns in eight countries around the world, where he used oral histories and poetry to document stories of migration and resilience across the diaspora.
+Since then, he has been invited to serve as an artist-in-residence at The Pao Arts Center and Pearl River Mart, where he curated two multimedia art exhibitions using photographs, oral histories, and archives to highlight stories of migration, displacement, and everyday resilience in Chinatowns around the world that debuted from 2020-2021.

-River graduated summa cum laude from Wellesley College with a B.A. in Ethnic Studies and Education. he was the first to graduate with an Ethnic Studies major since the college's inception and co-ignited a student movement.
+River graduated summa cum laude from Wellesley College with a B.A. in Ethnic Studies and Education.
+He was the first to graduate with an Ethnic Studies major since the college's inception and co-ignited a student movement for ethnic studies on campus.

 formerly known as huiying b. chan.